emigoodrich/todoApp/README.md

 -After creating the new list, the list's name will show up in the nav bar and you can click on it to open the list -After opening the list, in the right corner there is a 'create new todo :)' button that can be clicked to enter a new todo name and add
--After being added, the todos can be completed, reorganized, or deleted/cleared
+-After being added, the todos can be completed, reorganized, or deleted/cleared -The lists themselves can be deleted or altered, or selected to look at their list information.
+You must select a list name for it to show up